 There are two types of vitamin D supplements.
 They are vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Both types are good for bone health.

 Vitamin D supplements can be taken with or without food and the full amount can be taken at one time.
 While your body needs vitamin D to absorb calcium, you do not need to take vitamin D at the same time as a calcium supplement.
-If you need help choosing a vitamin D supplement, ask your healthcare provider or pharmacist to recommend one.
+If you need help choosing a vitamin D supplement, ask your healthcare provider to recommend one.

 Vitamin D Deficiency: Are You at Risk?